negebauer/IIC3633-Blog/Blog04.md

 ### Referencias

-Lemire, D., & Maclachlan, A. (2005, April). _Slope One Predictors for Online Rating-Based Collaborative Filtering_.
-In SDM (Vol. 5, pp. 1-5).
+Lemire, D., & Maclachlan, A. (2005, April). _Slope One Predictors for Online Rating-Based Collaborative Filtering._ In SDM (Vol. 5, pp. 1-5).